3 DAY EAST COAST - SCENARY & HISTORY - TOUR

 Day One – Launceston, Hobart, Port Arthur – L

-Pick up from your hotel, then drive via the Heritage Highway to the historic Midland towns of Ross (carved stone bridge) and Oatlands (working old windmill).
-We pick up in Hobart and drive to the top of Mt Wellington (1270 m) for spectacular views.
-After having lunch at Constitution Dock, we head into the Tasman Peninsula to view the Tasman National Park and its sea cliffs and nature’s wonders – the Blowhole, Tasman Arch and Devil’s Kitchen.
+Depart Hobart and drive to the top of Mt Wellington (1270m) for spectacular views in all directions.
+After a short drive in the city, head to the Tasman Peninsula for more spectacular coastlines in the Tasman National Park and its sea cliffs from the lookout.
+Next, see nature’s wonders – the Blowhole, Tasman Arch and Devil’s Kitchen.
 Overnight - Port Arthur.

-Day Two – Port Arthur, East Coast, Bicheno – B&L
+Day Two – Port Arthur, East Coast, Bicheno – B/L

-Visit the Port Arthur Historical Site to learn about the convict history of Tasmania, join in a guided tour of the site.
-Then there's a short visit to a local chocolate factory, Federation Chocolates, before leaving the Tasman Peninsula for the East Coast.
-Next is Swansea – a beautiful East Coast town.
-We also visit Freycinet National Park.
-We can stop at suitable location for you to taste freshly picked succulent oysters (own expense).
-At Bicheno a locally guided penguin tour is optional.
-Overnight - Bicheno
+Visit Port Arthur Historical Sit, browse the site to learn about the convict history of Tasmania; then a short visit to a boutique chocolate factory before leaving the Tasman Peninsula for the East Coast.
+Next is Swansea – a beautiful East Coast town looking at Great Oyster Bay- we we have a short stop and afternoon tea.
+Continue along the coastline, view vast vineyards where you can taste Tasmanian cool climate wine.
+Arrive at Bicheno, a locally guided penguin tour is optional.
+Overnight - Bicheno.

-Day Three – Bicheno, St Helens, Launceston – B&L
+Day Three – Bicheno, St Helens, Launceston – B/L